Musitano crime family: "Bomb City" and the Racco murder

 Between 1978 and 1980, the Musitano family carried out a bombing campaign against businesses that refused to pay extortion money.
 The Musitano family employed the Wild Ones biker gang, led by Walter Stadnick, as subcontractors to build and plant the bombs.
-Hamilton police detective Ken Roberston, who investigated the bombings, stated: "It was quite a sophisticated operation".
+Hamilton police detective Ken Robertson, who investigated the bombings, stated: "It was quite a sophisticated operation".
 Anthony "Tony" Musitano met with Douglas Cummings of the Wild Ones at a cockfight organized by the biker gang, who agreed to build bombs for the Musitano family.
 The Wild Ones disbanded in 1979 after five of their members were killed by the Hamilton chapter of the Outlaws over the course of 1978 and 1979.
 The first business bombed was the Genuine Bakery owned by Gino Meranageli, with $10,000 in damages caused by an explosion on December 29, 1978.
 On May 3, 1979, La Favorita Bakery suffered $15,000 worth of damage after a hole was drilled though the roof, in which gasoline was poured and then ignited.
 On November 10, 1979, the Grand Prix Motors auto dealership was bombed.
 Bertulia D'Agostiono, who opened her automobile repair shop, Alba Collision, was visited by two members of the Musitano family who told her that it was in her best interest to sign over 50 percent of her business to them.
-When she refused, Alba Colluisio was burned down in a case of arson in September 1980, and in April 1981 D'Agostino's house was burned.
-So many businesses were bombed in the late 1970s and early 1980s that Hamilton was known as "Bomb City".
+When she refused, Alba Collision was burned down in a case of arson in September 1980, and in April 1981 D'Agostino's house was burned.
+Due to many businesses being bombed in the late 1970s and early 1980s, Hamilton became known as "Bomb City".
 Policeman John Gordon Harris recalled about the Musitanos in 2017: "You couldn't help but bump into them on James Street North.
 They were never rude because they didn't want any more attention than they were already getting".
 Robertson stated in 2017: "The Musitanos were infamous...And the cheese industry.
 They took over cheese shipments from Italy and the prices doubled.
 It was part of their operation".